elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-references-and-copying.md

 ---

-### What is the difference between an object and a primitive?
+### What is the difference between an object and primitive copying?

 <details>
   <summary><strong>View Answer:</strong></summary>